goutamsaums/mlsi-summer-internship-2026/Day1_NumPy/notes.md

 * NumPy is used for numerical and scientific computing.
 * NumPy arrays are faster and more efficient than Python lists.
 * Arrays allow vectorized operations and matrix computations.
+* NumPy is widely used in machine learning, data science, and scientific applications.

 ---